 Stormwater quality treatment devices are installed as part of the overall stormwater management plan to slow, clean, infiltrate and capture urban runoff thus reducing water pollution to our receiving waters.
 They are generally small scale devices that are integrated into the fabric of the community and vary in design from grassy swales to underground vaults.

 In keeping in compliance with Roseville’s municipal storm water permit requirements, City staff has developed a stormwater quality maintenance program for new and existing development projects.
-The stormwater ordinance amendment is intended to minimize City oversight and to make it easy for business owners that incorporate storm water quality treatment devices to comply with the ordinance.
-As part of the ordinance, a maintenance plan and a maintenance agreement will be required for each site.
-Thereafter, on an annual basis the reporting party will be required to provide to the City a self certification demonstrating that the device has been maintained per an established protocol.
+The maintenance program is intended to minimize City oversight and to make it easy for business owners that incorporate storm water quality treatment devices to comply with the City's storm water ordinance.
+For all new projects, a maintenance plan and a maintenance agreement is required for each site.
+Thereafter, on an annual basis the reporting party will be required to provide to the City a self certification demonstrating that the device has been maintained per manufacturers recommendation or design engineer direction.

-Each owner will be issued an annual stormwater permit to operate their devices.
-Staff has included a provision within the ordinance to allow the Council the ability to impose an annual permit fee that will help off-set the estimated City cost to implement the program.
-The permit fee may be adopted by separate resolution at the future direction of the City Council.
+Each owner will be issued an annual stormwater permit to operate their storm water management device(s).
+The ordinance includes a provision to allow the Council the ability to impose an annual permit fee that will help off-set the estimated City cost to implement the program, though no permit fee is levied by the City at this time.
+A future permit fee may be adopted by separate resolution at the further direction of the City Council.

 Senior Construction Inspector